Nijaid/align_plot_code/README.md

 # align_plot_code
 For Jessica Lu's Microlensing Project

-Repository for easier editing of code across two machines, as I am unable to VNC into the machine running the actual code.
+Repository for easier editing of code that streamlines Jessica's alignment code, plus code of my own for further analyzing data for the project.

-Plots the change in positions of stars across epochs during a microlensing event.